How design systems streamline product development & improve user experiences

 No matter how many digital products or services you offer, a design system will improve consistency across *all* of them—regardless of who is working on the project.

-When everything is created and maintained around unified design system, users take notice.
+When everything is created and maintained around a unified design system, users take notice.
 They find it easier to adopt new features or products and understand how they work.
 A better experience for them, increased loyalty and brand identity for you.
 Winner winner, chicken dinner.

 Your internal teams will thank you, also.
 It becomes so much easier for designers and developers to work across multiple projects when they have a single source of truth.
 Think of it as a shared language between teams.